mimilettd/quantified-self/README.md

 ## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read <a href="https://github.com/mimilettd/quantified-self/blob/master/CONTRIBUTING.md">CONTRIBUTING.md</a> for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors